 We need to talk about breakfast ramen.
 Open for brekky, lunch and dinner, Rising Sun Workshop – half motorcycle workshop and half café – has just opened in Newtown, and it’s serving food with a Japanese bent.
 The breakfast ramen, in particular, is such a good idea that our heads hurt a little from the excitement.
 It’s a beautiful big bowl of rich, fatty broth made from an infusion of buttered toast, topped with stretchy, firm noodles made exclusively for Rising Sun Workshop to their own recipe.
 The whole lot is topped with a just-set onsen egg, shards of crisp bacon and a charred tomato – the savoury, umami depth of which is a strike of pure genius.
 The broth is perfect by itself but as soon as those stock-absorbing noodles get involved, it turns out it could do with a bit more seasoning to balance it all out.
-But really we’re just picking hairs – this is just a gorgeous way to wake up in the morning.
+But really we’re just splitting hairs – this is just a gorgeous way to wake up in the morning.

 The Prison Bento is more delicate than its name suggests.
 It comes in a steel thali-tray with little sections for each element.
 On the day we go in there’s a pile of sticky rice with sour, salty pickled umeboshi plum, silken tofu with shoyu, a selection of crunchy pickles (radish, cucumber, daikon and carrot), tamagoyaki (dashi rolled egg omelette) which is light and not as sweet as that which you get in Japan, yogurt sprinkled with nigella seeds that the waiter tells us he ate in Tokyo, a piece of just-cooked Ulladulla albacore tuna ($5 extra) and a metal cup of strong, deliciously salty miso.
 It’s the kind of food you eat in Japan: a little bit of this, a little bit of that, and it’s a joy to eat.